 Credit RWAs are calculated based on measures of credit exposure, which are then risk weighted.
-Below is a description of the methodology used to calculate RWAs for Wholesale and Retail exposures.
-Wholesale exposures generally include credit exposures to corporates, sovereigns or government entities (other than Securitization, Retail or Equity exposures).
+Wholesale exposures generally include credit exposures to corporates, sovereigns or government entities (other than securitization, retail or equity exposures).
 Retail exposures are composed of residential mortgage exposures, qualifying revolving exposures, or other retail exposures, that are managed as part of a segment with homogeneous risk characteristics, not on an individual exposure basis.
-Certain loans to individuals, including some loans backed by residential real estate, are categorized as Wholesale, rather than Retail, exposures under the Capital Framework as the associated credit risk is assessed on an individual basis and not as part of a portfolio of exposures.
-We compute risk weights for certain exposures in accordance with the Advanced Internal Ratings-Based (AIRB) approach, which utilizes internal assessments of each counterparty's creditworthiness.

-We utilize internal models to measure exposure for certain products using the Internal Models Methodology (IMM).
+Certain loans to individuals, including some loans backed by residential real estate, are categorized as wholesale, rather than retail, exposures under the Capital Framework, as the associated credit risk is assessed on an individual basis and not as part of a portfolio of exposures.
+The firm computes risk weights for certain exposures in accordance with the Advanced Internal Ratings-Based (AIRB) approach, which utilizes internal assessments of each counterparty's creditworthiness.
+In addition, the firm utilizes internal models to measure exposure for certain products using the Internal Models Methodology (IMM).

 Exposure at Default (EAD).
-For on-balance-sheet Wholesale exposures, such as receivables and cash, the EAD is generally based on the carrying value.
-For the calculation of EAD for off-balance-sheet exposures, including commitments and guarantees, a credit equivalent exposure amount is calculated based on the notional amount of each transaction multiplied by a credit conversion factor designed to estimate the net additions to funded exposures that would be likely to occur over a one-year horizon, assuming the obligor were to default.
+For on-balance sheet wholesale exposures, such as receivables and cash, the EAD is generally based on the carrying value.
+For the calculation of EAD for off-balance sheet exposures, including commitments and guarantees, a credit equivalent exposure amount is calculated based on the notional amount of each transaction multiplied by a credit conversion factor designed to estimate the net additions to funded exposures that would be likely to occur over a one-year horizon, assuming the obligor were to default.
 Historical studies and empirical data are generally used to estimate the credit conversion factor.

-For on-balance-sheet Retail exposures, the EAD is generally based on the carrying value.
-For off-balance-sheet Retail exposures, EAD is our best estimate of net additions to funded exposures that would be likely to occur over a one-year horizon assuming the Retail exposures in the segment were to default.
+For on-balance sheet retail exposures, the EAD is generally based on the carrying value.
+For off-balance sheet retail exposures, EAD is the firm's best estimate of net additions to funded exposures that would be likely to occur over a oneyear horizon assuming the retail exposures in the segment were to default.

-For substantially all of the counterparty credit risk arising from OTC derivatives, exchange-traded derivatives and securities financing transactions, we use internal models to calculate the distribution of exposure upon which the EAD calculation is based, in accordance with the IMM.
+For substantially all of the counterparty credit risk arising from OTC derivatives, exchange-traded derivatives and securities financing transactions, the firm uses internal models to calculate the distribution of exposure upon which the EAD calculation is based, in accordance with the IMM.
 The models estimate Expected Exposures (EE) at various points in the future using risk factor simulations.
-The model parameters are derived from historical and implied market data using the most recent three-year period as well as a stressed three-year period.
+The model parameters are derived from historical and implied market data using the most recent three-year period, as well as a stressed three-year period.
 The models also estimate the Effective Expected Positive Exposure (EEPE) over the first year of the portfolio, which is the time-weighted average of non-declining positive credit exposure over the EE simulation.
-In accordance with the Advanced Capital Rules, we calculate two EEPEs: one based on stressed conditions and one based on unstressed conditions.
-For the stressed EEPE calculation, the model is re-calibrated using historical market parameters from a period of stress as identified by elevated credit spreads for our counterparties.
+In accordance with the Advanced Capital Rules, the firm calculates two EEPEs: one based on stressed conditions and one based on unstressed conditions.
+For the stressed EEPE calculation, the model is re-calibrated using historical market parameters from a period of stress as identified by elevated credit spreads for the firm's counterparties.
 Both stressed and unstressed EAD are calculated by multiplying the EEPE by a standard regulatory factor of 1.4.
-Our RWAs calculated in accordance with the IMM are the greater of the RWAs based on the stressed or unstressed EEPE.
+The firm's RWAs calculated in accordance with the IMM are the greater of the RWAs based on the stressed or unstressed EEPE.

-Our implementation of the IMM incorporates the impact of netting and collateral into calculations of exposure.
-The EAD detailed in Table 5 below represents the exposures used in computing capital requirements and is not directly comparable to amounts presented in our consolidated balance sheets in our Quarterly Report on Form 10-Q, due to differences in measurement methodology, counterparty netting and collateral offsets used.
+The firm's implementation of the IMM incorporates the impact of netting and collateral into calculations of exposure.
+The EAD detailed in Table 5 below represents the exposures used in computing capital requirements and is not directly comparable to amounts presented in the firm's consolidated balance sheets (unaudited) in the Quarterly Report on Form 10-Q, due to differences in measurement methodology, counterparty netting and collateral offsets used.